This post shows you how to clean horizontal blinds without removing them, and it is super easy to do.

 Then, when you’re done with that side, close the blind slats facing down and repeat the same process.

-If you have done this correctly, your blinds should be mostly free of dust at this point.
+If you have done this correctly, your blinds should be mostly dust-free at this point.

 Step 3- Fill Up A Bucket With Hot Water And Cleaner